sirJiggles/enabler/Readme.md

 ## Modifying ✏️

-This is an open source repo so go nuts and folk it, have a look in `src/program.ts` for the main entry point of the program.
+This is an open source repo so go nuts 🎉, have a look in `src/program.ts` for the main entry point of the program.
 There are some intentional abstractions that should hopefully reduce the chance of needing to modify much more:

 <img width="858" alt="Screenshot 2020-10-31 at 23 26 08" src="https://user-images.githubusercontent.com/1426390/97791253-ae848500-1bd0-11eb-96c3-d5914d5dc70c.png">